leena63/faq_finalproject/README.md

 3. Users will be notified when answer is edited.
 3. User are redirected to the answered question when they click on 'View Answer' button in email.

+Note: sendgrid account is used to send email.

 heroku: https://faq-finalproject-leena.herokuapp.com/